AachuAnna/People-Detection-and-Counting-using-YOLOv8/README.md

 ---

-## 🚀 Features
+## 💻 Methodology
+- The input image is read using OpenCV
+- The pretrained YOLOv8 model (`yolov8n.pt`) is loaded
-- Detects people in an image using YOLOv8
+- The model predicts objects in the image
+- Only detections belonging to the **person** class are selected
+- Bounding boxes are drawn around each detected person
+- The total number of people is counted and displayed

+---

+## 🖼️ Output
-- Draws bounding boxes around detected people
+- Green bounding boxes are drawn around detected people
-- Counts the total number of people
+- The total number of people detected is shown on the image and printed in the console

+---

+## ⚠️ Limitations
+- Some people may not be detected in dense crowd images
+- Occlusion and small object sizes can reduce detection accuracy
+- Detection performance depends on image quality and lighting

+---

+## 📚 Learning Outcomes
+- Understanding object detection using YOLOv8
+- Practical use of pretrained deep learning models
-- Simple and easy-to-understand code
+- Using OpenCV for image processing and visualization
-- No hardware required
+- Running computer vision projects in Google Colab

+---

+## 🧑‍🎓 Academic Use
+This project is intended for educational and academic purposes, including mini-projects and learning computer vision concepts.

 ---